Graduate Studies in the Department of English at Oklahoma State University is unique

 an individualized curriculum that reflects your own artistic and intellectual interests

-and prepares your to publish your artistic writing, enter a PhD program, or teach
+and prepares you to publish your artistic writing, enter a PhD program, or teach at

 Workshops in fiction, poetry, and creative nonfiction: 12 credit hours

 Electives in creative writing, literature, teaching methodology, languages, and cultural

 are edited by our faculty and advanced graduate students—Milton Quarterly, American

 Indian Quarterly, Journal of Linguistic Geography, and The Cimarron Review.

 Our award-winning faculty have mentored and advised hundreds of emerging writers who